92green/enty/packages/enty-documentation/docs/introduction.md

 title: Introduction
 ---

 Enty is a framework for managing data requested from APIs.
-Instead of you manually storing requested data, Enty uses schemas to describe relationships and stores the data as normalized entities.
+Instead of you manually storing data, Enty uses schemas to describe relationships and stores the data as normalized entities.
 This has some nice benefits:

 * Data given to views is always up to date.
 * There is practically no data handling code.